Command Line Usage

 - When sanitization is enabled, problematic characters are removed/replaced

-- Use --custom-sanitize to define your own allowed character set
+- Use --sanitize "your_chars" to define your own allowed character set

 For complete options, run: python /home/runner/work/Walrio/Walrio/modules/addons/rename.py --help